Obesity - sweetened beverages; Overweight - sweetened beverages; Healthy diet - sweetened beverages; Weight loss - sweetened beverages

 Healthier Coffee Choices

-Order regular coffee and add only nonfat or 1% milk or a fat-free or low-fat latte.
+Order regular coffee and add only nonfat or 1% milk or a fat-free.
+You could also order an unsweetened latte made with skim milk.
 Use a sugar substitute if you like your coffee sweet.

 If you have a special coffee drink now and then, following these tips will cut down on the calories: